open-5g/openrangym/_posts/tutorials/2022-02-01-iab-tutorial.md

 short-description: How to setup and use an IAB network controlled by O-RAN in Colosseum
 ---

 In this tutorial, we show how to use OpenAirInterface (OAI) with a [custom IAB implementation](https://dl.acm.org/doi/10.1145/3495243.3558750) to set up a working IAB 5G network deployed on the [Colosseum](/experimental-platforms/colosseum) wireless network emulator and controlled by the RIC.
-The network will be made of 10 SRN, divided into 1 IAB-donor, 4 IAB-relay (each one made of one softUE and one gNB), and 1 softUE connected to the last IAB-relay.
+The network will be made of 10 SRN, divided into 1 IAB-donor, 4 IAB-nodes (each one made of one softUE and one gNB), and 1 softUE connected to the last IAB-node.
 In this way, it will be possible to assess the performances of a linear IAB network with 5 hops.

 <!-- Later on, we'll describe how to deploy a realistic IAB network using the scenarios we developed using real data from different European cities. -->